PAY RANGE: 14

 Isolates appropriate teeth to be repaired by applying rubber dam; prepares tooth for filling by placing matrix band with retainers if needed; cleans debris from cavity; dries tooth thoroughly; applies sealants and medications as directed; prepares proper restorative materials such as amalgam and composite fillings; fills prepared tooth by using necessary hand instruments; carves, finishes, and polishes restorations using rotary and hand instruments to achieve proper anatomy; checks occlusion of the teeth before releasing patient.

-Takes impressions of the mouth and pours models for study purposes.
+Takes impressions of the mouth and pours models for a variety of purposes.

 Maintains inventory of supplies, re-ordering and re-stocking as necessary.

 Instructs children and adults in the health center, at schools and in the community on proper dental care and oral hygiene.

 Schedules appointments, answers phone, processes billing information as required.

 May train, supervise, and direct lower level dental auxiliary personnel.

 • the procedures and techniques of restoring teeth

 • the types and uses of dental instruments and of the preparation and use of dental materials

 • technical dental treatment procedures and dental nomenclature